First Lady and FoodCorps plant sixth annual White House Kitchen Garden in April

 Mrs. Obama first planted a vegetable garden on the South Lawn in 2009 to initiate a national conversation around the health and wellbeing of our nation—a conversation that evolved into her Let’s Move!
 Initiative.
 With the launch of Let’s Move! in 2010, parents, business leaders, educators, elected officials, military leaders, chefs, physicians, athletes, childcare providers, community and faith leaders, and kids themselves have stepped up to improve the health of our nation’s children.
 And thanks to these efforts, we are moving toward a healthier new norm all across the country.

-The six FoodCorps service members that helped with the White House Kitchen Garden planting (and a corresponding new pollinator garden) came from Detroit, MI; Woodbridge, CT; Boston, MA; Wilmington, NC; Oakland, CA; and Camden, NJ.
+The six FoodCorps service members that helped with the White House Kitchen Garden planting (and a corresponding new pollinator garden) came from Detroit, Michigan; Woodbridge, Connecticut; Boston, Massachusetts; Wilmington, North Carolina; Oakland, California and Camden, New Jersey.
 Initially, the service members were unaware of the special assignment that they were invited to participate in – only asked for their personal information and advised to clear two days of their schedule in early April.
 Whitney Smith is the FoodCorps service member serving a second term at the Detroit Black Community Food Security Network in Detroit.
 Whitney shared that she was very curious when contacted by the national FoodCorps staff for the secret assignment on such short notice, and guessed ahead of time about the exciting opportunity ahead.
 Whitney’s service in Detroit includes educating students on food gardening, food justice, nutrition and instructing youth on urban agriculture, often described as ‘farm to school’ activities.

 Michelle Obama called FoodCorps "close to her heart."
 She said that the work FoodCorps does –– "getting out there and teaching healthy habits for our kids –– is brilliant".
 And she gave each person from the FoodCorps delegation –- four members of the founding team and six FoodCorps service members –– a hug before she said goodbye.
 “Because of the work and service we're doing together, there's one newly planted garden in front of a presidential mansion in Washington –– and there are hundreds more in front of schoolhouses across the country” said Curt Ellis, FoodCorps Co-Founder and Chief Executive Officer, who participated in the kitchen garden planting.